aws-samples/aws-iam-access-analyzer-samples/README.md

 - An AWS Account
 - Access to the AWS IAM Access Analyzer APIs
 - [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) - please make sure that you have authenticated into the AWS CLI
-- Boto3 v1.18.56+ - to update to the latest version of boto3, use `pip install boto3 --upgrade`
 - Python 3.6+
-- npm - to install, run `npm install`
 - typescript - to install, run `npm install typescript`
 - AWS CDK - to upgrade to the latest version of AWS CDK, run `npm install aws-cdk@latest`
 - [jq](https://stedolan.github.io/jq/download/) - a command line json processor tool